Strong Secrecy for Cooperative Broadcast Channels: Cooperative Broadcast Channels with One Confidential Message

-where the union is over all PMFs $Q_{W,X}$, each inducing a joint distribution $Q_{W,X}Q_{Y_1|X}Q_{Y_2|Y_1}$.
-Furthermore, $\mathcal{C}^{(\mathrm{PD})}_\mathrm{S}$ is convex and one may choose $|\mathcal{W}|\leq|\mathcal{X}|+2$. \end{theorem}
+where the union is over all PMFs $Q_{W,X}\in\mathcal{P}(\mathcal{W}\times\mathcal{X})$, each inducing a joint distribution $Q_{W,X}W_{Y_1|X}W_{Y_2|Y_1}$.
+Furthermore, $\mathcal{C}^{(\mathsf{PD})}_\mathsf{S}$ is convex and one may choose $|\mathcal{W}|\leq|\mathcal{X}|+2$. \end{theorem}

-The achievability of $\mathcal{C}^{(\mathrm{PD})}_\mathrm{S}$ is a consequence of Theorem \ref{TM:inner_bound} by taking $U_0=W$, $U_1=X$ and $U_2=0$.
+The achievability of $\mathcal{C}^{(\mathsf{PD})}_\mathsf{S}$ is a consequence of Theorem \ref{TM:inner_bound} by taking $U_0=W$, $U_1=X$ and $U_2=0$.
 For the converse see Section \ref{SUBSEC:PD_proof_converse}.

 \begin{remark}[Converse] We use two distinct converse proofs for Theorems \ref{TM:SDBC_secrecy_capacity} and \ref{TM:PDBC_secrecy_capacity}.
 In the converse of Theorem \ref{TM:SDBC_secrecy_capacity}, the bound in \eqref{EQ:region_SDBC_sum} does not involve $R_{12}$ since the auxiliary random variable $W_i$ contains $M_{12}$.
-With respect to this choice of $W_i$, showing that $W-X-(Y_1,Y_2)$ forms a Markov chain relies on the SD property of the channel.
+With respect to this choice of $W_i$ (see \eqref{EQ:SD_converse_r1UB_final}), showing that $W-X-(Y_1,Y_2)$ forms a Markov chain relies on the SD property of the channel.
 For the PD-BC, however, such an auxiliary is not feasible as it violates the Markov relation $W-X-Y_1-Y_2$ induced by the channel.
 To circumvent this, in the converse of Theorem \ref{TM:PDBC_secrecy_capacity} we define $W_i$ without $M_{12}$ and use the structure of the channel to keep $R_{12}$ from appearing in \eqref{EQ:region_PDBC_sum}.
-Specifically, this argument relies on the relation $M_{12}=f_{12}(\mathbf{Y}_1)$ and that $Y_2$ is a degraded version of $Y_1$, implying that all three messages $(M_0,M_1,M_2)$ are reliably decodable from $\mathbf{Y}_1$ only. \end{remark}
+Specifically, this argument relies on the relation $M_{12}=g^{(n)}_{12}(\mathbf{Y}_1)$ and on $Y_2$ being a degraded version of $Y_1$ (which implies that all three messages $(M_0,M_1,M_2)$ can be reliably decoded from $\mathbf{Y}_1$ only) . \end{remark}